IBM/Integrate-Investment-Portfolio/README.md

 ### Deploy to Bluemix

-Deploy the web application .
+Deploy the web application.
 This will create an Investment Portfolio service for you.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/Integrate-Investment-Portfolio)